 How to Evaluate Your Financial Literacy

 Perhaps you’re reading this and thinking, “Well, maybe the average American has trouble understanding finance, but I don’t.”
-And maybe you’re right about that – or maybe you’re not.
-In the FINRA study, 76% of respondents described themselves as very knowledgeable about money, yet only 37% of them could answer four out of five relatively simple questions about it.
+And maybe you’re right about that — or maybe you’re not.
+In the FINRA study, 71% of respondents gave themselves high ratings — at least five points out of seven — for financial IQ, yet only 34% of them could answer four out of five relatively simple questions about money management.

 So if your own impressions aren’t a reliable way to evaluate your financial literacy, what is?
 There are two things to look at: your financial habits and your knowledge of basic financial concepts.